Showing posts with label star san. Show all posts

 Star San: The Industry Standard Unveiled

-Star San has carved a niche for itself as a reliable and effective sanitizer in the brewing community.
-But what sets it apart?
+Star San has carved a niche for itself as the reliable and effective sanitizer in the brewing community for clear scientific reasons.
+It employs a powerful two-pronged attack.

 Iodophor: The Medical-Grade Option Explored